 A writer talked about "time for everything under the sun".
 He says that there is an appointed time in every activity under heaven.
 And when the time comes that we have to decide on sending our… Read More

 Assisted Living Communities are homes for seniors who do not need a nursing home yet but not able to live independently.
-Senior Communities that offer assistance of daily living are the bridge between home care and… Read More
+Senior Communities that offer… Read More

 Today, more adults between the ages 30 and 55 find themselves sandwiched between caring for two generations: their aged parents and their own children under 21.
 According to the Pew Research Center, 16 percent of American… Read More

 Loved ones with memory loss caused by Alzheimer's and other dementia are much more sensitive to and affected by their physical environment than the rest of us.
 The effects of dementia create new challenges in the… Read More

 Summer Safety Tips